excalidraw/excalidraw-libraries/README.md

 1. Fork this project
 2. Create a directory with your name in the [libs](libs)
-3. Upload your `.excalidrawlib` files there
+3. Upload your `.excalidrawlib` files
+4. Upload the screenshot of the preview (as png)
-4. Edit the [`libs.json`](libs.json) and add your entry to the end
+5. Edit the [`libs.json`](libs.json) and add your entry to the end
-5. Create a PR to this repo
+6. Create a PR to this repo